Jwink3101/PBrsync/readme.md

     * Can get transferred depending on exact rsync version
     * Get backed up if they are to be deleted and `localbackup` or `remotebackup` is `True`
     * If you move a folder, the old folder will *show* as deleted but everything else happens as you'd expect.
+    * May get deleted if created as empty and then done with a sync
 * **Possible Limitation**: Unlike vanilla rsync, this has to perform a lot more "thinking" and, more importantly, makes many (10!!!) remote hand shakes.
 This is most of the overhead.
 (Future versions may try to reduce this.)

 ## Setting Up SSH Keys